elf4j/elf4j-provider/README.md

   elf4j [API](https://github.com/elf4j/elf4j#logging-service-interface-and-access-api) should be used to
   programmatically obtain `Logger` instances of desired severity levels.
-* The default minimum output level for both log caller classes and writers and is `TRACE`, which is configurable: For caller classes, the minimum output level can be configured on global, packages, or individual classes.
+* The default minimum output level for both log caller classes and writers and is `TRACE`, which is configurable: For caller classes, the minimum output level can be configured on global, package, or individual class levels.
 For writers, the level can be configured on global level and overridden per each writer.

 ### Writer